aseptianto/todo-app/README.md

 3. Start the application and DB containers
 4. Create the database schema
 5. Seed the database with initial data from start.sql
+6. Configure and start Kafka, Redis, and Zookeeper
-6. Application ready to be called at http://localhost:8080
+7. Application ready to be called at http://localhost:8080 and Websocket at ws://localhost:8080/ws?token={token}
 ## Basic Architecture Diagram
 ![img.png](basic_diagram.png)